 July 30, 2019

-For higher risk transactions, issuers will choose a shopper-friendly way to authenticate the cardholder (e.g. biometrics), commonly referred to as a challenge flow.
+For higher risk transactions, issuers will choose a shopper friendly way to authenticate the cardholder (e.g. biometrics), commonly referred to as a challenge flow.

 More data and better risk decisions results in less fraud.

-If an issuer deems a transaction to be high-risk, shoppers are presented with a challenge to prove they are the legitimate cardholder.
+If an issuer deems a transaction to be high risk, shoppers are presented with a challenge to prove they are the legitimate cardholder.

 With 3DS1, shoppers had to input characters from a static password.
 Since passwords are often forgotten, this scenario often led to cart abandonment.
 With 3DS2, static passwords are replaced with modern, shopper friendly challenges which are optimized for both browser and mobile environments.
 These challenges are designed for cardholders to breeze through the challenge experience with minimal friction.

 Enhanced one-time password (OTP)

-3DS2 was created with shopper-friendly challenges in mind, leveraging technology that is now prevalent with online shoppers.
-Biometric challenges involve using smart phone capabilities to authenticate shoppers, such as fingerprints or facial ID readers.
+3DS2 was created with shopper friendly challenges in mind, leveraging technology that is now prevalent with online shoppers.
+Biometric challenges involve using smartphone capabilities to authenticate shoppers, such as fingerprints or facial ID readers.

 For 3DS2, the rules of liability have changed slightly, providing even greater benefits for merchants.
 If a merchant tries to authenticate a transaction, and the issuer does not take part in either 3DS1 or 3DS2 programs, then the liability still shifts to the issuer.

 Optimizing the 3DS experience and embedding it as part of the shopper journey reduces friction, leading to increased sales and increased fraud protection.
-3DS2 has been designed to work regardless of how a shopper is interacting with a merchant's website.
+3DS2 has been designed to work regardless of how a shopper is interacting with a merchant's website or mobile app.

 For browser-based flows, the challenge is embedded into checkout pages through an optimized iFrame.
-For mobile transactions, Worldpay can provide iOS and Android SDKs that allow challenges to be embedded into checkout flow and automatically rendered for the device in use
+For mobile transactions, Worldpay can provide iOS and Android SDKs that allow challenges to be embedded into checkout flow and automatically rendered for the device in use.

-How Worldpay can help
+How Worldpay from FIS can help

 Worldpay offers 3DS Flex, offering a leap forward with a new payment authentication platform that lets merchants leverage these five benefits.
 3DS Flex offers a market-leading global 3DS solution with a flexible approach.
-Merchants can optimize their risk appetite and shopper experience, driving sales uplift while reducing fraud, making it easy for merchants to navigate the complex regulations of PSD2 and other scheme and regional mandates.
+Merchants can optimize their risk appetite and shopper experience, driving sales uplift while reducing fraud, making it easy for merchants to navigate the complex regulations of PSD2, and other schemes and regional mandates.